TryGhost/Koenig/packages/koenig-lexical/README.md

 ## Deployment

-Koenig packages are shipped at the monorepo level, please refer to the monorepo [README](../../README.md) for deployment instructions.
+Koenig packages are shipped via Lerna at the monorepo level.
+Please refer to the monorepo's [README](../../README.md) for deployment instructions.